-Under a CFA, Dunbar injury claimants will also not have to pay any fees upfront.
+Dunbar injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Dunbar, Lothian and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Dunbar, Lothian and throughout the UK make a claim without any financial risk.